The group identification problem for $p$-groups of small order: Invariants for finite groups

-The siblings of orders $2^7, 2^8, 2^9$ will be discussed in more detail in Section \ref{2groups}.
-Computational evidence yields that there is just one sibling-pair among the groups of order $3^5$, while there are $34$ sibling-pairs and one sibling-triple among the groups of order $3^6$.
+The sibling tuples of orders $2^7, 2^8, 2^9$ will be discussed in more detail in Section \ref{2groups}.
+Computation shows that there is exactly one sibling $2$-tuple among the groups of order $3^5$, while there are $34$ sibling $2$-tuples and two sibling $3$-tuples among the groups of order $3^6$.
 Computational evidence also suggests the following conjecture.